SiliconLabs/peripheral_examples/series2/acmp/acmp_polled/readme.txt

 1. Update the kit's firmware from the Simplicity Launcher (if necessary)
 2. Build the project and download to the Starter Kit
 3. Toggle push button PB0 on WSTK
-4. Observe LED1; observe ACMP output GPIO using an oscilloscope
+4. Observe LED; observe ACMP output GPIO using an oscilloscope
 5. Connect an external supply to ACMP pos input GPIO (with voltage <= IOVDD 3.3V)
 6. Vary the external supply voltage above and below 1.25V
-7. Observe LED1; observe ACMP output GPIO using an oscilloscope
+7. Observe LED; observe ACMP output GPIO using an oscilloscope

+    NOTE: Although push button 0 can be used to supply an input signal to the ACMP, mechanical button bounce may cause extra rising and/or falling edges on the ACMP input, resulting in confusing or undefined behavior on the output indicator pin.
+For best results, please use a clean input signal to the ACMP positive input.

 Peripherals Used:
 ACMP         - Full input range from 0 to Vdd